nervosnetwork/ckb/rpc/README.md

     * `block_hash`: [`H256`](#type-h256)
 * result: [`BlockEconomicState`](#type-blockeconomicstate) `|` `null`

-Returns increased issuance, miner reward and total transaction fee of a block.
+Returns increased issuance, miner reward, and the total transaction fee of a block.

 This RPC returns null if the block is not in the [canonical chain](#canonical-chain).